Skip to content

 Solutions:

-1. Verify TEA agent file exists:
+1. Verify TEA agent skill exists:

 Terminal window

-ls -la _bmad/tea/agents/tea.agent.yaml
+ls -la _bmad/tea/agents/bmad-tea/SKILL.md

-2. Validate agent YAML syntax:
+2. Validate agent schema:

 Terminal window

-# Check for YAML syntax errors
+# Check for schema errors

 node tools/validate-agent-schema.js